 Acquisition of Bangor Natural Gas Company - On July 8, 2024, Unitil entered into a Stock Purchase Agreement (the "Purchase Agreement") among the Company, PHC Utilities, Inc. (the "Seller"), and, with respect to certain portions of the Purchase Agreement, Hearthstone Utilities, Inc., d/b/a Hope Companies, Inc. (the "Parent").
 The Seller is a subsidiary of the Parent.
 Pursuant to, and subject to the terms and conditions of, the Purchase Agreement, the Company agreed to acquire all of the issued and outstanding shares of capital stock of Bangor Natural Gas Company (Bangor) from the Seller (the "Acquisition") for \$70.9 million in cash, subject to certain adjustments as provided in the Purchase Agreement.
 The transaction is expected to be financed initially with an unsecured short-term loan facility and ultimately financed with a balanced mix of equity and private placement debt.
-The Acquisition is subject to approval by the MPUC.
+The transacting parties jointly submitted a petition seeking approval of the Acquisition with the MPUC on July 15, 2024.
 The Company is also seeking approval of various affiliate agreements between the Company, its subsidiaries, and Bangor.
 Furthermore, Unitil requested that the MPUC issue an order excusing Bangor and Unitil from certain regulatory conditions and obligations imposed upon Bangor or its affiliates in conjunction with prior reorganizations of Bangor and finding that the value of certain assets for cost of service ratemaking purposes is not less than the depreciated original cost of those assets.
+This matter remains pending.